Wanja Michuki: Career

 As an undergraduate she worked briefly as a summer associate at Meryll Lynch (today a component of Bank of America).
 She was a corporate analyst at Barclays Merchant Finance Limited and then as a research manager at Barclays Trust Investment Services Limited.
-In 2003, she founded The Highland Tea Company LLC, based in New York City.
+In 2003, she founded the Highland Tea Company LLC, based in New York City.
 She ran that business until 2008.

-Between 2009 and 2014, she worked as a "Trade, Investment and Multilateral Diplomat" for the Kenyan Ministry of Foreign Affairs and International Trade, based in London, United Kingdom.
+Between 2009 and 2014, she worked as a Trade, Investment and Multilateral Diplomat for the Kenyan Ministry of Foreign Affairs and International Trade, based in London, United Kingdom.

 In 2015, she founded Be Bold Consultancy and Advisory Limited, a private financial consulting and executive coaching company, where she serves as the firm's managing director to date.

-Other considerations

-She is a tea enthusiast.
-In 2020, she was appointed by the Ethical Tea Partnership (ETP), a tea lobby group, based in London, United Kingdom, to oversee the activities of the group in Kenya, Malawi and Rwanda, while based in Nairobi, Kenya.